 6. Meal plan and write a grocery list.
 This is something that has been a constant struggle for me.
 Meal planning can be hard!
-But I’ve definitely found we are more likely to cook healthy, home-cooked meals when I plan ahead and shop from my meal plan.
+But I’ve definitely found we are more likely to cook healthy, home-cooked meals when I plan ahead and shop off my meal plan.

 7. Take the stairs.
 It seems too simple and too small as if it won’t make a big difference.
 That’s definitely how I approached it.
 Then I stopped for a moment to think of how many times per day I make the stairs vs. elevator decision.
 Really, it hadn’t even been a decision.
 I just automatically headed to the elevator.
-But between the parking garage that I’m in twice per day, and running several errands in the Capitol building each day, visiting other offices, I have several opportunities each day to trade the elevator in for stairs.
+But between the parking garage that I’m in twice per day, and running several errands in the building each day, visiting other offices, I have several opportunities each day to trade the elevator in for stairs.